 Roles and Responsibilities

-CPD Framework Manager (2017-Current) responsible for management of the Continuous Professional Development Framework for Teaching and Learning at Bangor University, including management of the HEA Fellowship scheme (inclusive of the PGCert HE programme, Teaching Psychology in HE programme, and PGCert in Medical Education Practice).
+Institutional CPD Framework Manager (Reward and Recognition for Teaching) (2017-2018) responsible for the Continuous Professional Development Framework for Teaching and Learning at Bangor University, including mechanisms for the Reward and Recognition of Teaching, such as the HEA Fellowship scheme (inclusive of the PGCert HE programme, Teaching Psychology in HE programme, and PGCert in Medical Education Practice).

 Director of PGCert Higher Education (2016-2017) responsible for managing and developing the institutional teacher training for new academic lecturers and postgraduate teaching assistants (course validated for HEA Fellowship and NMC Registered Nurse Trainer Status) at Bangor University.